SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

 .. rubric:: 2.
 Probe 1D

-A quantity of interest e.g. for plasma acceleration is the longitudinal electric field on the laser propagation axis.
+A quantity of interest, e.g. for plasma acceleration, is the longitudinal electric field on the laser propagation axis.
 For this purpose, we have defined the first ``Probe`` in the namelist.
 Check its ``origin`` and ``corners`` to understand where they are defined.
 To be more precise, we have defined it parallel to the axis, but at a small distance from it.